cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/docs/TUTORIAL.md

 ### <walkthrough-web-preview-icon></walkthrough-web-preview-icon> View an Overview Graph
 The overview graph provides a way to see Kubernetes resources and how they connect to each other.

+1. If you've clicked away from the WordPress Workload page follow the steps below
   1. Navigate to the Workloads list by clicking on the `Workloads` button in the sidenav on the left
   1. Find the workload for WordPress, it should be named `{{wordpress-name}}`, and click on it

 1. Click on the `Overview` button in the left sub-sidenav